Hercules Capital Inc (HTGC) Shares Up Despite Recent Market Volatility - News Heater

 Conclusion

-In summary, Hercules Capital Inc (HTGC) has had a better performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To wrap up, the performance of Hercules Capital Inc (HTGC) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.